Evidence of Coulomb liquid phase in few-electron droplets: EFFECTIVE TEMPERATURE IN THE CENTRAL CHANNEL

+The values of the effective temperature estimated above are in reasonable agreement with $T=\SI{25}{\kelvin}$ found from matching the observed multi-electron correlations to Monte-Carlo simulations, as described in the main text.
+The latter also gives an independent way to estimate the level-arm factor $\alpha$ resulting in values within the range of $0.13$ to $\SI{0.15}{\milli\electronvolt\per\milli\volt}$, consistent with $\SI{0.16}{\milli\electronvolt\per\milli\volt}$ estimated from electrostatic simulations.

-One has to exercise caution in interpreting the above model estimates, since they only include single-electron hopping between two sites with a constant effective rate during the propagation time $\tau$ before reaching the Y-junction.
-Dynamics of electrons during partitioning at the Y-junction may additionally affect the freeze-out temperature assumed in the sudden quench model of multi-electron partitioning.
+Nevertheless, one has to exercise caution in interpreting the hopping-model estimates, since they only include single-electron hopping between two sites with a constant effective rate during the propagation time $\tau$ before reaching the Y-junction.
+The two-site hopping model averages over the disorder in the central channel and does not take into account the excitation of the electrons as they move along the not perfectly uniform potential landscape~\cite{takada2019sound}.
+We attribute the high effective temperature of the electron droplet to this physical effect.
+Additionally, non-equilibrium dynamics of electrons on a scale much shorter than $\tau$ during partitioning \cite{fricke2013counting} at the exit Y-junction may also contribute to the freeze-out temperature estimated in the sudden quench approximation.